akornsys-rdi/pcbid-tools/README.md

 echo -n "Foobar Inc" | sha256sum
 ```

+### PCBID Card

+`pcbid-card` is a PCB for example of use of PCBID.
+It contains sample elements of PCBID and common elements in PCB cards:

+- Ruler: Two-sided 85 mm (3.346 inch) ruler, with a scale in millimeters and inches, with a resolution of half a millimeter and 25 thousand.
+- URL: URL links to relevant PCBID web addresses.
+- 2D Barcode: PCBID table in datamatrix and text format with samples at different sizes in positive and negative.
+- PCB Art Palette: Palette of layers of PCB materials.
+- Lanyard hole: Side hole in the card to insert a lanyard.
+- Trace width sample: Layouts of traces with different trace and clearance sizes.
+- Trace and via table: Table that crosses the current capacity, maximum voltage and resistance with the size of traces and via for usual types of layouts.
+- Silkscreen size: Sample of different silkscreen sizes, with their common uses.
+- K85 Charset: The character set of K85 at different screen sizes to check its readability.
+- Maze layout: Provides a background with horizontal and vertical traces to simulate the readability of silkscreen on a conventional PCB.
+The trace that draws this layout has a width of 250µm and a length of 7050mm.

 ## :book: Version history

 PCBID Tools uses [Semantic Versioning](http://semver.org/ "Semantic Versioning").
 For the versions available, see the [tags on this repository](https://github.com/akornsys-rdi/pcbid-tools/releases).